DScienceAtScale/DSX/PredictCustomerChurn/Cloud/Readme.md

 the churn.csv and customer.csv data sets.

 There are 4 main notebooks you can work through:
-1- Building the predictive model and saving it locally.
+1- Building the predictive model and saving it locally.<br>
-2- Reloading the predictive model and performing batch scoring.
+2- Reloading the predictive model and performing batch scoring.<nr>
-3- Saving the predictive model to the Watson Machine Learning repository and deploying it using the WML service.
+3- Saving the predictive model to the Watson Machine Learning repository and deploying it using the WML service.<br>
-4- Optional: Modifying the notebook from 1- above to build different models.
+4- Optional: Modifying the notebook from 1- above to build different models.<br>

 ### Instructions:
 1- Create a **Project** in DSX Cloud and name it *PredictChurn* as per the screen capture below: